MthwBrwn/tcp-chat-server/README.md

 # tcp - chat-  server

-**Author**: Matthew Brown and Toby huang
+**Author**: Matthew Brown and Toby Huang
 **Version**: 1.0.0

 ## Overview
 This application sets up a TCP based chat room using python sockets.

 ## Getting Started
-To get started you will need to install pipenv, bring up an active environment with "pipenv shell" and then call this file
+To get started you will need to set up a server on the terminal using server.py.
+Another terminal(s) can be used to connect using netcat and setting localhost to 9876

 ## Architecture
 This application is written in Python3.6